GoogleCloudPlatform/cloud-foundation-fabric/blueprints/factories/bigquery-factory/README.md

 ### Terraform code

-In this section we show how to create tables and views from a file structure simlar to the one shown below.
+In this section we show how to create tables and views from a file structure similar to the one shown below.
 ```bash
 bigquery
 │